alanxoc3/pico-8-work/zeldo-game/ARCHITECTURE.md

 this directory start with a number that determines which files should come first when running the `./compile` command.

-The `src/tools` directory contains lua code that is used by tools that aid with developing the game.
+The `tools` directory contains lua code that is used by tools that aid with developing the game.
 The most notable of these tools is the mapbuilder.
-The mapbuilder tool is used to edit the map and save it as a multiline lua string in the `src/game` directory.
+The mapbuilder tool is used to edit the map and save it as a multiline lua string in the `src` directory.

 When you run shell scripts located at the repo's root directory, a `build` folder will be created.
 This folder will usually contain at least a `code.lua`.